On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter

-We now tackle the Klein-Gordon equation on type VI$_0$ spacetimes, by combining results from \cite{RinKGe} with Theorem \ref{thm:asymp6} above.
-This fills a gap in the results of \cite{RinKGe}, specifically in Example 29 and Section 15.2, which was due to lack of proven asymptotics for Bianchi VI$_0$ in the Wainwright-Hsu variables.
+We now tackle the Klein-Gordon equation on type~$\vio$ backgrounds, by combining results from \cite{RingstromKleinGordon} with Theorem \ref{thm:asymp6} above.
+This fills a gap in the results of \cite{RingstromKleinGordon}, specifically in Example 29 and Section 15.2, which was due to lack of proven asymptotics for type~$\vio$ in the Wainwright-Hsu variables.

 Given a Lorentz manifold $(M,h)$, the Klein-Gordon equation reads